Fahdmoh01/chatterbug-exercise/README.md

 # Chatterbug-exercise
-Coding exercise for Junior Junior Full Stack Developer position at Chatterbug Ltd.
+Coding exercise for the Junior Full Stack Developer position at Chatterbug Ltd.

 # Description
 This codebase allows a user to generate passwords based on password security best practices.
 It also allows the user to fetch the top 10